mattlisiv/fridgeworthy/README.md

-This is a proprietary software of FridgeWorthy LLC.
-If you do not have permssion to from FridgeWorthy LLC to view/edit application, please exit.
+This is a project I did for a local startup called FridgeWorthy that would allow students to submit grades to teachers and receive points in turn.